-Temple values and welcomes international students, who enrich the campus culturally and intellectually.
+Temple values and welcomes international students who enrich the campus culturally and intellectually.
 More than 1,700 students from over 100 countries have chosen to receive their education at Temple.
-The University warmly welcomes students from all parts of the world.
+The University warmly welcomes students from around the globe.

 Undergraduate international students must complete the International Student Application.
 An individual is considered an international student if he/she holds (or will need to obtain) a non-immigrant visa, including a student visa, visitor visa, or exchange visa.
 International students are required to complete a Financial Support Statement as part of the International Student Application.